acl-org/eacl-2024/_pages/calls/papers.md

 However, in order to keep the review load on the community as a whole manageable, we <b>ask authors to decide up-front if they want their papers to be reviewed through ARR or EMNLP</b>.

-<b>Review Process:</b>
+<b>Review Process:</b> <br/>
 Papers submitted directly to EMNLP will have the “regular” review process: paper reviewed by 3 reviewers, authors are invited to write an author response and revise their paper before the camera ready deadline, if accepted.
 ARR papers committed to EMNLP will be handled by the Senior Area Chairs.
 For these papers, the authors may provide an author response but not revise their paper (with the exception of adding the required “limitations” section, if it was missing from the ARR submission; see below).

 <b>Cross-Submission Policy with ARR</b>
-- Any ARR-reviewed paper that has received all of its reviews and meta-reviews available by the ARR-to-conference submission deadline (January 8, 2023), <b>can be committed to EACL 2023</b>.
+- Any ARR-reviewed paper that has received all of its reviews and meta-reviews available by the ARR-to-conference submission deadline <i>(January 8, 2023)</i>, <b>can be committed to EACL 2023</b>.
-    - <b>Note</b>: submissions from ARR cannot be modified except that they can be associated with an author response.
+    - <b>Note</b>: Submissions from ARR cannot be modified except that they can be associated with an author response.
-    - <b>Note</b>: While EMNLP will consider any ARR paper that has been fully reviewed by January 8, 2023, unlike for ACL and NAACL 2022, ARR does not guarantee a date such that all papers submitted to ARR before the date are guaranteed to receive necessary reviews in time for the EACL deadline.
+    - <b>Note</b>: While EMNLP will consider any ARR paper that has been fully reviewed by <i>January 8, 2023</i>, unlike for ACL and NAACL 2022, ARR does <b>not</b> guarantee a date such that all papers submitted to ARR before the date are guaranteed to receive necessary reviews in time for the EACL deadline.
 Consequently, care must be taken in deciding whether a submission should be made to ARR or EACL directly if the work has not been submitted anywhere before the call.
 Plan accordingly.
-    - <b>Note</b>: The START system deadline for direct submission papers, namely non-ARR submission papers, is October 20, 2022.
+    - <b>Note</b>: The START system deadline for direct submission papers, namely non-ARR submission papers, is <i>October 20, 2022</i>.
-- Papers submitted to ARR before October 13, 2022, <b>can be withdrawn and submitted to EACL 2023</b>.
+- Papers submitted to ARR before <i>October 13, 2022</i>, <b>can be withdrawn and submitted to EACL 2023</b>.
     - <b>Note</b>: In order for a paper to be submitted directly to EACL 2023, it must be inactive in the ARR system.
-This means that the submission must either be explicitly withdrawn by the authors, or the ARR reviews are finished and shared with the authors before October 13, 2022, and the paper was not re-submitted to ARR.
+This means that the submission must either be explicitly withdrawn by the authors, or the ARR reviews are finished and shared with the authors before <i>October 13, 2022</i>, and the paper was not re-submitted to ARR.
-    - <b>Note</b>: The authors can [withdraw](https://aclrollingreview.org/cfp) from ARR by October 13, 2022, regardless of how many reviews they have received.
+    - <b>Note</b>: The authors can [withdraw](https://aclrollingreview.org/cfp) from ARR by <i>October 13, 2022</i>, regardless of how many reviews they have received.
-- Papers that are in the ARR system after October 13, 2022, either submitted after or submitted before and not withdrawn, <b>cannot be directly submitted to EACL 2023</b>.
+- Papers that are in the ARR system after <i>October 13, 2022</i>, either submitted after or submitted before and not withdrawn, <b>cannot be directly submitted to EACL 2023</b>.
 - Papers submitted to EACL 2023 <b>may not be submitted for review elsewhere</b> (including ARR) while being under review at EACL 2023.